rwokano/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 ### Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
-To get the number of *NAs* in the orignal dataset we can use the *complete.cases* function to determine how many rows have a missing value.
+To get the number of *NAs* in the original data set we can use the *complete.cases* function to determine how many rows have a missing value.
 If we sum the results from that, we will have how many are complete then simply subtract that number from the original number of rows.

 ```r
 vCompCases<-complete.cases(dfRawData)
 numNAs    <-nrow(dfRawData)-sum(vCompCases)
 ```
-The number of *NAs* in the dataset is 2304.
+The number of *NAs* in the data set is 2304.

 ### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
 It seems that it would be better to take the average number of steps per that five minute interval to populate the missing data.
 If I were to use the average for the day, it may skew the results by weighting the days rather than by the interval, so I will use the the average for the interval.
-To do that, I will use the Mean by Interval dataset calculated earlier along with the True / False vector I created with the *complete.cases* results I calculated for the *NA* count.
+To do that, I will use the Mean by Interval data set calculated earlier along with the True / False vector I created with the *complete.cases* results I calculated for the *NA* count.
 Logically, the Date and the Interval should not be NA, which I confirmed, so only the steps are *NA*.
 Copy the raw data to a new object where I can fill in the steps from the Mean object if needed.

 ```r
 dfCompleteData<-dfRawData